GonzaAhrexd/Color-Randomizer-React-App/README.md

 # React Practice - Color Randomizer

-This is a simple web app made with React.js in order to practice
+This is a simple web app made with React.js in order to practice.

 ## Table of contents
 - [Overview](#overview)